Communicating Student Learning K to 9

 - Communicating will move from a focus on formal and informal reports, to communications that are timely and responsive throughout the year.

-- Communications will provide information about students’ progress in relation to each of the learning standards of the curriculum.
+- Communications will provide information about students’ progress in relation to each of the areas of study.

 - At the end of the school year parents/guardians will receive a final written summative report on a district template.